For Personalized, Concierge Healthcare-Call or text 260.275.2579

 filler@godaddy.com

-Start With Labs is a clear, efficient way to begin: you complete an intake, we run targeted labs, and we review results together with practical recommendations.
+Start With Labs is a clear, efficient way to begin: you complete an intake, we run targeted labs, and you receive results along with an interpreted report.

-Start With Labs is a great fit if you:
+Start With Labs is a great fit if:

 If you prefer a full, conversational visit first, you can book a comprehensive consult instead.